Phoenix STS Logo

 Healthcare-Specific Risk Assessments for Irish Nursing Homes

-Under Section 19 of the Safety, Health and Welfare at Work Act 2005, every employer is required to identify hazards, assess risks, and prepare a written risk assessment for their workplace.
-For nursing homes and designated centres, this obligation extends to the full range of healthcare-specific hazards, including manual handling of residents, biological and infection control risks, medication management, slips, trips and falls, and challenging behaviour.
-Phoenix STS delivers bespoke, HIQA-aligned risk assessments carried out by CMIOSH-qualified health and safety consultants who understand the unique operational demands of residential care.
-Our assessments go beyond generic templates to address the specific layout, staffing, resident profile, and operational procedures of your facility, ensuring full compliance with the Safety, Health and Welfare at Work (General Application) Regulations 2007 and HIQA's National Standards for Residential Care Settings.
+Section 19 of the Safety, Health and Welfare at Work Act 2005 requires every employer to identify hazards, assess risks and prepare a written risk assessment.
+In plain terms: you must find what could cause harm in your home, judge how serious it is and write it down.
+For nursing homes and designated centres, that duty covers every healthcare hazard.
+It includes manual handling of residents, infection control, medication management, slips, trips and falls, and behaviour that challenges.
+Phoenix STS delivers bespoke, HIQA-aligned risk assessments carried out by CMIOSH-qualified consultants who understand residential care.
+We go beyond generic templates.
+Each assessment reflects your layout, staffing, resident profile and daily routines.
+The work supports compliance with the General Application Regulations 2007 and HIQA's National Standards for Residential Care Settings.

 Why Healthcare Risk Assessments Matter